Democrat Party Racism -Part 1

 • There is a direct correlation between birth control and divorce rates

-• 1948: Republican Chief Justice Earl Warren, ended miscegenation laws restricting interracial marriage.
+• 1948: Republican Chief Justice Earl Warren ended miscegenation laws restricting interracial marriage.

-• Republican Warren wrote: “restricting the freedom to marry solely because of racial classifications violates the central meaning of the Equal Protection Clause.”
+• Republican Warren wrote: “Restricting the freedom to marry solely because of racial classifications violates the central meaning of the Equal Protection Clause.”

 • 1948: Dixiecrats emerge as a breakaway faction of the Democratic Party determined to legislate racial segregation.
 Link